mdjakovic0920/ado-database/README.md

 For a submission to be valid, please fill in the templates completely as all the sections are required.

 ## Submitting an ADO to be added to the Andromeda library
 To submit a created ADO to be added to our library of ADOs, you need to create a PR to this repo.
 The PR should include information similar to the what is found in our [ADO Submission template](https://github.com/andromedaprotocol/ado-database/issues/new/choose).
+An example can be found [here](https://github.com/andromedaprotocol/ado-database/issues/4).

 **Note**:
 You should have your ADO idea approved before going through submitting the ADO.
 To get your idea approved, follow the steps in the **Requesting a new ADO** section.